 A smaller version of the Cruiser Skateboard that is ideal for younger and less experienced riders.

-These boards are short, narrow, and stable.
+These skateboards are short, narrow, and stable.

 The Carve Skateboard